-4-23 Performance Values and Targets for the Percent of Non-SOV Travel in the Boston MA-NH-RI UZA 4-24 Regional Target Projects: Capacity Management and Mobility Performance Metrics 4-60 4-25 Baseline Value and Targets for Emissions Reduction from CMAQ Projects in the Boston Region 4-26 Regional Target Projects: Clean Air and Sustainable Communities Performance Metrics 4-27 Regional Target Projects: Economic Vitality Performance Metrics 6-1 Criteria Used in Transportation Equity Scoring 6-2 Equity Index Look-up Table: Project Investment Programs 6-3 Equity Multiplier Look-up Table 6-4 Equity Index Look-up Table: Community Connections 6-5 Transportation Equity Populations in the Boston Region 6-6 Transportation Equity Populations Served or Impacted by Regional Target Projects 6-17 6-7 Percent of Funding Allocated to Transportation Equity Populations 6-21 Figu ure Page ES-1 FFYs 2023-27 TIP Regional Target Funding by MPO Investment Program ES-7 ES-2 FFYs 2023-27 TIP: Regional Target Funding Levels Relative to LRTP Investment Program Goals ES-3 FFYs 2023-27 TIP: Regional Target Funding Levels Relative to Key Indicators ES-10 1-1 Municipalities in the Boston Region 1-2 Boston Region MPO Organizational Chart 1-3 LRTP Goals and Objectives 1-4 Relationship between the LRTP, TIP, UPWP, and Performance-Based Planning Process .
+4-23 Pertormance Values and Targets for the Percent of Non-SOV Travel in the Boston MA-NH-RI UZA 4-24 Regional Target Projects: Capacity Management and Mobility Performance Metrics 4-60 4-25 Baseline Value and Targets for Emissions Reduction from CMAQ Projects in the Boston Region 4-26 Regional Target Projects: Clean Air and Sustainable Communities Performance Metrics 4-27 Regional Target Projects: Economic Vitality Performance Metrics 6-1 Criteria Used in Transportation Equity Scoring 6-2 Equity Index Look-up Table: Project Investment Programs 6-3 Equity Multiplier Look-up Table 6-4 Equity Index Look-up Table: Community Connections 6-5 Transportation Equity Populations in the Boston Region 6-6 Transportation Equity Populations Served or Impacted by Regional Target Projects 6-17 6-7 Percent of Funding Allocated to Transportation Equity Populations 6-21 Figu ure Page ES-1 FFYs 2023-27 TIP Regional Target Funding by MPO Investment Program ES-7 ES-2 FFYs 2023-27 TIP: Regional Target Funding Levels Relative to LRTP Investment Program Goals ES-3 FFYs 2023-27 TIP: Regional Target Funding Levels Relative to Key Indicators ES-10 1-1 Municipalities in the Boston Region 1-2 Boston Region MPO Organizational Chart 1-3 LRTP Goals and Objectives 1-4 Relationship between the LRTP, TIP, UPWP, and Performance-Based Planning Process .
 1-10 2-1 Destination 2040 Investment Programs 2-2 Destination 2040 Funding Goals by MPO Investment Program 2-3 TIP Project Evaluation Criteria: Point Distribution for Community Connections Projects .
-2-18 2-4 TIP Project Evaluation Criteria: Point Distributions by Project Type (All Other Investment Programs) 4-1 Number of Fatalities 4-2 Fatality Rate per 100 Million VMT 4-3 Number of Serious Injuries 4-4 Serious Injury Rate per 100 Million VMT 4-16
+2-18 2-4 TIP Project Evaluation Criteria: Point Distributions by Project Type (All Other Investment Programs) 4-1 Number of Fatalities (Massachusetts Statewide and Boston Region) 4-2 4-2 Fatality Rate per 100 Million VMT (Massachusetts Statewide and Boston Region) 4-14

-4-5 Number of Nonmotorized Fatalities and Serious Injuries 4-6 Performance Values and Targets for the Percent of Person-Miles that are Reliable on the Interstate Highway System 4-7 Performance Values and Targets for the Percent of Person-Miles that are Reliable on the Non-Interstate NHS 4-8 Performance Values and Targets for Truck Travel Time Reliability on the Interstate Highway System 4-9 Performance Values and Targets for the Percent of Non-SOV Travel in the Boston MA-NH-RI UZA 4-10 FFYs 2023-27 TIP Target Program: Projects by the Numbers 6-1 Percentage of the Minority Population in the Boston Region 6-2 Percentage of the Minority Population in the Boston Region 6-3 Percentage of the Low-income Population in the Boston Region 6-4 Percentage of People with Limited English Proficiency in the Boston Region 6-13 6-5 Percentage of People with Disabilities in the Boston Region 6-6 Percentage of Older Adults in the Boston Region 6-7 Percentage of Youth Population in the Boston Region 6-8 Change in the Percentage of Transportation Equity Populations Served or Impacted by Regional Target Projects 6-9 Percent of Transportation Equity Populations Served or Impacted by Regional Target Projects by Investment Program 6-10 Reduction in Carbon Monoxide, Volatile Organic Compounds, and Nitrogen Oxide Emissions per 1,000 People 6-11 Change in the Percentage of Funding Allocated to Transportation Equity Populations 6-22
+4-4 Serious Injury Rate per 100 Million VMI (Massachusetts Statewide and Boston Region) 4-5 Number of Nonmotorized Fatalities and Serious Injuries (Massachusetts Statewide and Boston Region) 4-6 Performance Values and Targets for the Percent of Person-Miles that are Reliable on the Interstate Highway System (Massachusetts Statewide and Boston Region) 4-7 Performance Values and Targets for the Percent of Person-Miles that are Reliable on the Non-Interstate NHS (Massachusetts Statewide and Boston Region) 4-51 4-8 Performance Values and Targets for Truck Travel Time Reliability on the Interstate Highway System (Massachusetts Statewide and Boston Region) 4-9 Performance Values and Targets for the Percent of Non-SOV Travel in the Boston MA-NH-RI UZA 4-10 FFYs 2023-27 TIP Target Program: Projects by the Numbers 6-1 Distribution of the Minority Population in the Boston Region 6-2 Percentage of the Minority Population in the Boston Region 6-3 Percentage of the Low-income Population in the Boston Region 6-4 Percentage of People with Limited English Proficiency in the Boston Region 6-13 6-5 Percentage of People with Disabilities in the Boston Region 6-6 Percentage of Older Adults in the Boston Region 6-7 Percentage of Youth Population in the Boston Region 6-8 Change in the Percentage of Transportation Equity Populations Served or Impacted by Regional Target Projects 6-9 Percent of Transportation Equity Populations Served or Impacted by Regional Target Projects by Investment Program 6-10 Reduction in Carbon Monoxide, Volatile Organic Compounds, and Nitrogen Oxide Emissions per 1,000 People 6-11 Change in the Percentage of Funding Allocated to Transportation Equity Populations .
+6-22